ALMA Lensing Cluster Survey: Deep 1.2 mm Number Counts and Infrared Luminosity Functions at $z\simeq1-8$: Number counts CIB

 As discussed in \cite{gonzalez2020}, we caution that the uncertainty of the CIB itself is large due to the model dependence of the CMB and Galactic dust emission, which are subtracted from the observations to estimate the CIB.
 Still, the same interpolation of the {\it COBE}/FIRAS measurements and the same $S_{\rm limit}$ suggest that $\sim40$\% of the CIB is resolved with the best-fit function for the GOODS+HUDF data points.
 This relatively small resolved fraction supports the interpretation that the GOODS+HUDF regions are underdense.

 The uncertainty of the CIB measurement notwithstanding, our best-fit shape of the number counts ($\alpha\sim-2.0$) indicates that integration exceeds the upper limit of the CIB from $0.2\mu$Jy, instead of reaching down to 0~Jy.
-This implies that the faint-end slope of the 1.2-mm number counts may flatten or turnover within $\sim$2~dex of our detection limit \citep[e.g.,][]{fujimoto2016, gonzalez2020}.
-Because the error bar of the faintest flux bin is large in our number counts, the flattening or turnover flux density ($S_{\rm turn}$) is expected to be below $\sim$20~$\mu$Jy (and above 0.2~$\mu$Jy), if any.
-Based on a typical modified blackbody assumption at the median redshift of our ALCS sources of $z\sim2$ (Section~\ref{sec:prop}) and a $L_{\rm IR}$--SFR conversion \citep{murphy2011}, the 0.2--20$\mu$Jy corresponds to SFR of $\sim$0.06--6~$M_{\odot}$~yr$^{-1}$.
-Assuming the fundamental relations among SFR, $M_{\rm star}$, and the gas-phase metallicity \citep[e.g.,][]{mannucci2010, sanders2016, iyer2018}, the SFR range is equal to $\sim10^{7}-10^{9}\,M_{\odot}$ and 12+$\log$(O/H) $\sim$ 7.5--8.0.
-Interestingly, the relation between gas-to-dust mass ratio (GDR) and metallicity is known to increase at the low metallicity regime of 12+$\log$(O/H)$\lesssim8.0$ \citep[e.g.,][]{Asano2013, remy-ruyer2014}.
-This might indicate that the presence of $S_{\rm turn}$ between 0.2--20~$\mu$Jy is related to the break of the GDR--metallicity relation.
-On the other hand, an integration with a shallower faint-end slope of $\alpha \gtrsim -1.8$ does not diverge and thus does not require flattening nor turnover.
+This implies that the faint-end slope of the 1.2-mm number counts may flatten or turnover within $\sim$2~dex of our detection limit \citep[e.g.,][]{fujimoto2016, gonzalez2020}. \tcb{ If any, the flattening or turnover flux density ($S_{\rm turn}$) is expected to be below $\sim$20~$\mu$Jy (and above 0.2~$\mu$Jy), and we explore the physical origins of the potential flattening/turnover as follows.
+Based on the typical modified blackbody assumption at the median redshift of our ALCS sources ($z\sim2$, Section~\ref{sec:prop}), the 0.2--20$\mu$Jy flux corresponds to a dust mass $M_{\rm dust}$ of $\simeq10^{6.5-9.5},M_{\odot}$.
+Assuming a typical dust-to-stellar mass ratio of 0.001 \citep[e.g.,][]{santini2014} and the $M_{\rm star}$--metallicity relation \citep[e.g.,][]{mannucci2010, sanders2016, iyer2018}, this $M_{\rm dust}$ range corresponds to 12+$\log$(O/H) $\sim$ 7.5--8.5.
+Interestingly, the gas-to-dust mass ratio (GDR) is known to increase at low metallicities of 12+$\log$(O/H) $\lesssim8.0$ \citep[e.g.,][]{Asano2013, remy-ruyer2014}, suggesting that the observed $S_{\rm turn}$ of 0.2--20~$\mu$Jy may be related to the break in the GDR--metallicity relation.} On the other hand, an integration with a shallower faint-end slope of $\alpha \gtrsim -1.8$ does not diverge and thus does not require flattening nor turnover.
 Our fiducial Schechter estimate of $\alpha=-2.05^{+0.12}_{-0.10}$ is still consistent with $\alpha=-1.8$ within $\sim2\sigma$.
 If we adopt a different size assumption for the dust continuum in the completeness correction (Section~\ref{sec:impact_comp}) and add more weight to the cluster fields with higher quality lens models in the number-count calculations (Section~\ref{sec:caveats}), the $\alpha$ measurement becomes close to $\alpha\sim-1.8$.
 Therefore, our results remain consistent with the possibility of $\alpha \sim -1.8$ and no turnover/flattening.